AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 16 HP 0 Armor

-“Before you set out across the hordeland, brave sir, hark a moment to the tale of Sir Regnus.
+"Before you set out across the hordeland, brave sir, hark a moment to the tale of Sir Regnus.
 Regnus was like you, sir—a paladin of the Order, all a-shine in his plated armor and with a shield as tall as a man.
 Proud he was of it, too—Mirrorshield, he called himself.
-Tale goes that he’d set his eyes on rescuing some lost priest, a kidnap from the abbey on the borders.
-Regnus came across some orcs in his travels, a dozen or so, and thought, as one might, that they’d be no match.
+Tale goes that he'd set his eyes on rescuing some lost priest, a kidnap from the abbey on the borders.
+Regnus came across some orcs in his travels, a dozen or so, and thought, as one might, that they'd be no match.
 Battle was joined and all was well until one of them orcs emerged from the fray with a hammer bigger than any man ought to be able to wield.
 Built more like an ogre or a troll, they say it was, and with a single swing, it crushed Regnus to the ground, shield and all.
 It were no ordinary orc, they say.
 It were a breaker.
-They can’t make plate of their own, see, so maybe it’s jealousy drives these burly things to crush and shatter the way they do.
+They can't make plate of their own, see, so maybe it's jealousy drives these burly things to crush and shatter the way they do.
 Effective tactic, though.
-Careful out there.” *Instinct*: To smash
+Careful out there." *Instinct*: To smash

 - Destroy armor or protection
 - Lay low the mighty